 This is a carousel with zoom.
 Use the thumbnails to navigate, or jump to a slide.
 Use the zoom button to zoom into a image.

-Fresh-tasting, herby rosé from vineyards grown at over 1,000 feet behind the coast.
-Perfect summer Provence pink, this is light, delicate and bone-dry.
+Fresh-tasting, herby rosé that's light, delicate and bone dry.
+From vineyards grown at over 1,000 feet behind the coast of Provence, this is a perfect summer pink.

 - Rose Wine

 - no oak influence

 This estate in the heart of Provence is run by the Simonin-Cerciello family.
 The current generation is Sophie and her husband Didier, and it was Sophie’s great-grandfather who initiated the family’s winemaking history, beginning in 1900.
 In 1989 Sophie relaunched the family estate, building a new wine cellar, and extending the family’s vineyard holdings to just under 30 organically farmed hectares.
 Château Barbanau itself has 25 centuries of history behind it and the name probably derives from ‘barbarian’.

 The property is in two halves.
 23 hectares are in the west of the Côtes de Provence appellation near Marseille, located in north-facing plots over 1,000 feet above the sea, surrounded by chalky cliffs.
 The cool climate ensures a longer growing season and therefore more flavour in the grapes, which are mostly a mixture of syrah, grenache, cinsault, mourvedre and vermentino (known here as rolle).
 Half of the production here is given to rosé, 40% is red and just 10% is white wine.